Cross-validated risk scores adaptive enrichment (CADEN) design: Simulation Study

 We perform 1,000 runs for each simulation scenario and compute three types of statistical power.
 The first power hereafter referred to as $PWR_{O}$ is the power to reject $H_{O}$ when $H_O$ is not true, that is the power to detect a difference in response rates between the treatment arms at the significance level $\alpha_O$ when the difference is indeed present.
 It is computed as a proportion of simulation runs with $p < \alpha_O$.

-The second power hereafter referred to as $PWR_{S}$ is the power to reject $H_{S}$ when $H_{S}$ is not true, that is the power to detect a difference in response rates between the treatment arms in the sensitive group at the significance level $\alpha_S$ for the ``unselected strategy, or at the significance level $\alpha$ for the ``enrichment" strategy, where $\alpha = \alpha_O + \alpha_S$. $PWR_S$ is computed as a proportion of simulation runs where the sensitive subgroup hypothesis is tested and rejected.
+The second power hereafter referred to as $PWR_{S}$ is the power to reject $H_{S}$ when $H_{S}$ is not true, that is the power to detect a difference in response rates between the treatment arms in the sensitive group at the significance level $\alpha_S$ for the ``unselected" strategy, or at the significance level $\alpha$ for the ``enrichment" strategy, where $\alpha = \alpha_O + \alpha_S$. $PWR_S$ is computed as a proportion of simulation runs where the sensitive subgroup hypothesis is tested and rejected.

 The third power, hereafter referred to as $PWR_{C}$ is the power to reject the dual-composite hypothesis $H_C$ when $H_C$ is not true, that is the power to detect either a difference between the arms in the overall population or in the sensitive group.
 In other words, $PWR_C$ is the power to reject either null hypothesis $H_O$ or $H_S$.
 It could be interpreted as the power to conclude that the trial is positive. $PWR_C$ is computed as the proportion of simulations in which one of $H_O$ or $H_S$ is rejected.
+We note that for the null scenario, $PWR_{C}$ would correspond to FWER which is a chance of rejecting any true null hypothesis.
 Additionally, for each simulation scenario, we estimate the sensitivity and specificity of the design to predict the membership in the sensitive group of patients, and the expected sample size.
-The expected sample size, $N_{exp}$, is computed as
+Sensitivity and specificity of identifying the sensitive group were computed as the probability to correctly identify patients as sensitive and the probability to correctly identify patients as non-sensitive, respectfully.
+The expected sample size, $N_{exp}$, is computed as $N_{exp} = N_1 \times \eta_{s} + (N_1 + N_2) \times (1-\eta_{s})$, where $\eta_{s}$ is the proportion of the simulation runs that follow the ``stop" strategy, and $N_1$ and $N_2$ are sample sizes for stage 1 and 2, respectively.